 What role does oil do for a cake?

-What can you use in place of oil in your cake mix?
+What can you use as a substitute for oil in cake mix?

-Applesauce – When I was young, my best friend’s grandma would use unsweetened applesauce in place of oil in her cakes.
-This always resulted in a soft, moist cake that we kids all loved.
 This baking trick was one I always remembered and often went to when I wanted a healthy substitute for oil in my making.
-Substitute applesauce in equal amounts in place of oil when baking cakes.
+Whenever you are baking a cake, use applesauce in equal amounts in place of oil.

-Greek yogurt – The natural oil and fat from the milk solids in greek yogurt makes a great substitute for oil in lighter flavor cakes like yellow cake or white cake mix that can take on the flavor of anything that is added to it.
-This is another great dairy product that can make a good choice for any cake mix recipe.
+The natural oil and fat from the milk solids in greek yogurt makes a great substitute for oil in lighter flavor cakes like yellow cake or white cake mix that can take on the flavor of anything that is added to it.

 What are the healthiest alternatives to oil in cakes?